 by Stan Meiburg, Director of Sustainability Graduate Studies, Wake Forest University, June 20, 2018

-Last week, Julie and I participated with 300 other rides, ranging in age from 11 to 79, on a bicycle trip sponsored by the Rails to Trails Conservancy on the Delaware and Lehigh Trails system in Eastern Pennsylvania.
+Last week, my wife Julie and I participated with 300 other riders, ranging in age from 11 to 79, on a bicycle trip sponsored by the Rails to Trails Conservancy on the Delaware and Lehigh Trails system in Eastern Pennsylvania.
 It was an amazing adventure!
 Over five days we rode 180 miles, mostly on canal towpaths built in the 1830’s to move anthracite–a hard, hot, smokeless coal–from northeastern Pennsylvania to markets in Philadelphia and New York.

 This journey was an opportunity to reflect on the relationship between sustainability and change.
 The canals, largely dug by hand, were in their day the most efficient way to move products to market.
 Communities grew up around locks and canal intersections, and an entire culture arose to service the canal boats, supply the mules that pulled them, and exchange upstream coal for downstream manufactured goods.

 Anthracite production peaked in 1917 at 99.8 million tons, but steadily declined through the rest of the 20th century to between 1.5 and 3.0 million tons per year now.
 The canal business is long gone.
 Railroads supplanted them, but many rails in their turn have been abandoned.
 Old telegraph poles, their lines long gone, stand as silent witnesses to the power of new technology.
 But the infrastructure remains, and the repurposing of that infrastructure as hiking and bicycle trails offers hope and new economic opportunities to residents of that part of Pennsylvania.